potatoeggy/eifueo/docs/sch3uz.md

 <img src="/resources/images/s-p-orbitals.png" width=700>(Source: Kognity)</img>

-*s*-orbitals are spherical in shape and are centred on the nucleus.
+s orbitals are spherical in shape and are centred on the nucleus.
 There is one on each energy level.

-*p*-orbitals are dumbbell-shaped and centred on the nucleus.
+p orbitals are dumbbell-shaped and centred on the nucleus.
 Each orbital is aligned on a different axis.
 There are three on each energy level starting from $n=2$.

-*d*-orbitals have complex shapes.
+d orbitals have complex shapes.
 There are 5 in each energy level starting from $n=3$.

-*f*-orbitals have more complex shapes.
+f orbitals have more complex shapes.
 There are 7 in each energy level starting from $n=4$.

 The **Aufbau principle** states that orbitals are filled up in order of increasing energy (closest to farthest from nucleus), which is shown in the image below.